Shower approach in the simulation of ion scattering from solids: Program tests and applications

-As a last example we reproduce in our simulations the experiment~\cite{Bogh} performed in the early times of channeling studies with the special aim to test the Lindhard time-reversibility rule~\cite{Lindhard}.
+As a last example we reproduce in our simulations an experiment~\cite{Bogh} performed in the early times of channeling studies with the special aim to test the Lindhard time-reversibility rule~\cite{Lindhard}.
 Here a proton beam of high energy (1~MeV) is incident on a W crystal along the $<$100$>$ direction (close to the surface normal) and the protons scattered by 135$^\circ$ into a random direction of the crystal lattice are detected.
 In the inverse situation the beam and detection directions were interchanged.
-The angular spread in the beam and the aperture of the detector were approximately equal, $0.1^\circ$, and the yield was measured in an energy window corresponding to a layer of 1000~{\AA } thickness at a depth of 3000~\AA.
+The angular spread in the beam and the aperture of the detector were approximately equal, $0.1^\circ$, and the yield was measured within an energy window corresponding to a layer of 1000~{\AA } thickness at a depth of 3000~\AA.
 The yield was measured as a function of the beam misorientation in the first case and as a function of the detection angle relative to the $<$100$>$ channel in the second.
 The simulated channeling and blocking wells are shown in Fig.~\ref{Fig8}.
 Their widths are similar and coincide well with the experimental results.
-To achieve also the coincidence of the absolute values we had to normalize the yield to the path length of the incoming ions inside the considered layer (by multiplying the yield by $\cos\Theta_{in}$ in the second case, where $\Theta_{in}$ is the angle of beam incidence relative to the surface normal).
-The meaning of this procedure is explained in the next section.
+To achieve also an agreement between the absolute values, we had to normalize the yield to the path length of the incoming ions inside the considered layer (by multiplying the yield by $\cos\Theta_{in}$ in the second case, where $\Theta_{in}$ is the angle of beam incidence relative to the surface normal).
 In general, the time-reversibility is confirmed by the simulation similarly as in the referred experiment.